Iron Dome: 2021 Israel–Palestine crisis

 During the 2021 Israel–Palestine crisis, over 4,300 rockets were fired at Israel by Hamas from Gaza from 11 to 21 May.
 In the first 24 hours of the conflict 470 rockets were fired, a much higher rate than had been attained in previous conflicts.
 Of the rockets, 17% were long-range attacks on Tel Aviv, again more than previously.
 About 680 of the rockets fired during hostilities fell short and landed in Gaza; the Iron Dome system intercepted about 90% of the rockets heading to populated areas within Israel.
 During the operation Iron Dome shot down a bomb-laden drone.

 On 15 May 2021, Israel destroyed the 12-story al-Jalaa tower building, which housed the Gaza offices of Associated Press (AP) and Al Jazeera, with an air strike, giving one hour's notice for evacuation.
 Israel said that Hamas was carrying out signals intelligence (SIGINT), electronic signals intelligence (ELINT), and electronic warfare (EW) operations, including the development of an electronic system to jam the Iron Dome, from within the building.

 2024

 During the April 2024 Iranian strikes against Israel, the Iron Dome was deployed and intercepted attacks from Iran.

 By October 2024, anti-air missiles in Israel used to supply the Iron Dome were running low, resulting in American forces being deployed into Israel with a THAAD missile system.

-Iron Dome in the Iran-Israel War 2025
+Iron Dome in the 2025 Twelve-Day War

 In June 2025, amidst the airstrikes between Iran and Israel, Iranian ballistic missiles successfully evaded Israeli missile defense systems and struck significant targets.
 An Israeli military representative highlighted that no defense system achieves a flawless success rate, suggesting that certain Iranian missiles managed to penetrate the defenses.
 Dr. Marion Messmer, a senior fellow in security studies at Chatham House, stated that the public perception of Iron Dome exceeds its actual effectiveness; however, she noted that "no air defense system is entirely invulnerable."

+2026

+Amid the 2026 Iran war, Israel sent an Iron Dome battery along with IDF troops to the United Arab Emirates at the request of President Mohamed bin Zayed Al Nahyan.
+This marked the first time the system was sent out of Israel and the first deployment outside Israel or the U.S. US Ambassador to Israel Mike Huckabee later officially confirmed it.